by Hunter Murphy

 “Look Homeward, Angel” by Thomas Wolfe

 I included these dudes if for no other reason than the great scene of inebriated merriment that the bros enjoy.
 Alcohol tends to really enhance a good bromance.

 A list of Southern literature would not be complete without Richard Wright.
 In his autobiographical “Black Boy,” Griggs tries to advise Richard on how to keep a job.
 Griggs tells his friend he has to submit to the status quo in order to be employed.
 Griggs obviously has compassion for his buddy, which is a key bromantic ingredient, but Richard cannot abide the racist employment system.
 This is a side bromance but a good one.

 Download Deep South‘s Literary Trail App to learn more about these Southern writers’ haunts, homes, gravesites, favorite restaurants and more.

 Photo credits: Eudora Welty image created by Hunter Murphy; “All The King’s Men” photo of Sean Penn as Willie Stark and Jude Law as Jack Burden from IMDB; “To Kill A Mockingbird” tire scene from cnn.com; Grant Wiggins and Jefferson from theaterreview.com; John Singer and Spiros Antonapoulos from allmovie.com; and Huck Finn and Tom Sawyer by Norman Rockwell.

-Hunter Murphy has written two novels for which he’s currently seeking representation.
-He is a Southerner, a writer and a gay cowboy.
-He lives in Birmingham, Alabama, with his partner of many years, his mother-in-law (a feisty senior citizen who continues to tell him tall tales), and an English bulldog, who is a tough critic.
-Find out more about Hunter in our “Contributors” section.
+Hunter Murphy is a Southerner, a reader and a writer.
+You can find him on Twitter @YeahHunter.
+He lives in Birmingham, Alabama, with his partner of many years, his mother-in-law (a feisty senior citizen who continues to tell him tall tales) and an English bulldog, who is a tough critic.”